hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 ### High Availability

-A Vault cluster is the unit by which high availability within a site is achieved.
-A common approach is three Vault servers with a Consul storage backend.
+A Vault cluster is the high-available unit of deployment within one datacenter.
+A recommended approach is three Vault servers with a Consul storage backend.
 With this configuration, during a Vault server outage, failover is handled immediately without human intervention.
 For more information on this topic, please see the [Vault site documentation about HA concepts](/docs/concepts/ha.html).

+High-availability and data locality across datacenters requires Vault Enterprise.

 ### Vault Replication

-HashiCorp Vault provides two modes of replication, allowing for a global secrets management solution.
+HashiCorp Vault Enterprise provides two modes of replication, allowing for a global secrets management solution.
 The [Vault documentation](/docs/enterprise/replication/index.html) provides information related to replication capability within Vault Enterprise.

 #### Replication Notes

-- There is also documentation related to replication setup and guidance.
 - There is no set limit on number of clusters within a replication set.
 Largest deployments today are in the 30+ cluster range.
 - Any cluster within a Performance replication set can act as a Disaster